Estonia Flag Estonia

 3. Mix dressing well with salad ingredients and serve.

-Sült (Jellied Pork) (Main Course)
+Sült (Meat Jelly) (Main Course)

 A traditional winter preserve in Estonia, jellied pork is made by boiling pork hooves and thighs with various seasonings.
 If sült is to be consumed immediately, the resulting liquid is poured into a bowl and allowed to solidify.
 It is common, however, for the jelly to be poured into a sterile jar, stored, and eaten when fresh meat is not available.
-Recipe Serving: Serves 4–6

 Vegetarian